 Whenever she comes here she thinks of childhood trips to the Jersey shore, to those wide flat beaches where swimmers and sunbathers flocked during heat waves—Long Beach Township, or Surf City, or Seaside Park, sometimes further north to Manasquan or Belmar.
 Maggie always had strict rules.
 No running, no rolling in the sand, no throwing rocks or shells, no swimming until she said it was time.
 But mainly Bronwyn was to always stay in Maggie’s sightlines.
 Dreadful things are done to girls who are found alone, Maggie would say, though when Bronwyn would push to know what exactly was done to those girls, Maggie would never say.
 Girls just never have an easy time of it; men call the shots in this world, you might as well know that from the get-go.

 Here the shoreline curves in a gentle crescent.
 The tide is out and timid waves nibble the sand.
 At the far end of the beach a woman tosses a stick for her dog.
-Bronwyn loves dogs, has been teased for the way she brings her face right down to a dog’s to exchange sloppy kisses.
+Bronwyn loves dogs, has been teased for the way she brings her face right down to a dog’s to exchange sloppy kisses.“She hates the thought of anything in her own life becoming so doggedly, cheerlessly habitual, and yet there is something in the woman’s face she understands, and she worries her own face might sometimes look as cheerless.”

 Usually she walks quickly, savoring the elasticity and power of her legs, but today her dress is restrictive, and the sky’s strange antics grip her attention, keeping her in place.
 The clouds are cleaving in a solid impenetrable line, as they have been for several days, barring the brief movement she witnessed at the Blue Skiff.
 In all her years of weather watching she has never seen such prolonged and defiant stillness.
 It reminds her a little of how her mother’s face used to look just before an outburst, battened down, so uncannily motionless it almost seemed dead, or as if she was compressing all her energy to bring additional force to her imminent explosion.
 There’s that feeling now, of limitless energy hovering behind the gray-brown wash of clouds.
 The sun is clearly there, but inaccessible, a curtained wizard waiting, unwilling to reveal his next move.